apache/flink-cdc/docs/content/docs/connectors/legacy-flink-cdc-sources/overview.md

 under the License.
 -->

-# CDC Connectors for Apache Flink
+# Legacy CDC sources for Apache Flink

-CDC Connectors for Apache Flink<sup>®</sup> is a set of source connectors for <a href="https://flink.apache.org/">Apache Flink<sup>®</sup></a>, ingesting changes from different databases using change data capture (CDC).
+Flink CDC sources is a set of source connectors for <a href="https://flink.apache.org/">Apache Flink<sup>®</sup></a>, ingesting changes from different databases using change data capture (CDC).
-The CDC Connectors for Apache Flink<sup>®</sup> integrate Debezium as the engine to capture data changes.
+Some CDC sources integrate Debezium as the engine to capture data changes.
 So it can fully leverage the ability of Debezium.
 See more about what is [Debezium](https://github.com/debezium/debezium).

+You can also read [tutorials]({{< ref "docs/connectors/legacy-flink-cdc-sources/tutorials/mysql-postgres-tutorial" >}}) about how to use these sources.

 {{< img src="/fig/cdc-flow.png" width="600px" alt="Flink CDC" >}}